phoenix-frozen/StarfishNet/README.md

 StarfishNet does not use IEEE802.15.4 link-layer encryption, because such packets are not routable.
 (This is a flaw in IEEE802.15.4; ZigBee exhibits the same behaviour.)
-The IEEE802.15.4 AUX header (used by link-layer encryption) is also larger than the StarfishNet encryption header.
+The IEEE802.15.4 AUX header (used by link-layer encryption, and reused by ZigBee for network-layer and application-layer encryption) is also larger than the StarfishNet encryption header.

 StarfishNet also does not implement broadcasts.